20+ Statistics About the Average Salary in the US

 Over the decades, the average salary in the US has increased significantly.
-In 1970, the median household income was $9,870, and half a century later, by the end of 2022, the median household income was more than seven times that, at $74,580.
+In 1970, the median household income was $9,870, and more than half a century later, the median household income was more than eight times that, at $80,610.

 Although the average salary has been increasing almost every year, the average living costs have grown even more quickly, and it can be tough to get by on just one (or even two) salaries in today’s economy.